-The 76th anniversary of the Dieppe Raid will be commemorated in August 2018, but the event is never far from the mind of a Newmarket, Ontario woman, Paula Greenberg.
+The anniversary of the Dieppe Raid is commemorated every August 19th, but the date is never far from the mind of a Newmarket, Ontario woman, Paula Greenberg Pritchard.
 Her uncle, Sgt.
 Morris Greenberg, was killed in action in the waters off the beach at Dieppe, code named Blue Beach, on August 19, 1942.

-He was one of the Jewish Canadian soldiers who participated in this landmark Yom Kippur service held in Reykjavik that month.
-In a famous photo taken at the service, Morris is likely the soldier with the moustache, on the left side, middle row, third from the left.
+He was one of the Jewish Canadian soldiers who participated in a landmark Yom Kippur service held in Reykjavik that month.
+In a famous photo taken at the service, Morris is likely the soldier with the moustache on the left side, middle row, third from the left.
 Morris and the other Royals left Iceland with the Canadians in Z Force, as it was called, in late October, 1940 and sailed for England.

-He is buried in the Dieppe Canadian War Cemetery in Hautot-sur-Mer. along with the other 764 casualties from the Dieppe Raid.
-The epitaph reads: This was his honour, For what he believed, he fought.
+He is buried in the Dieppe Canadian War Cemetery in Hautot-sur-Mer along with some 764 other Canadian casualties from the Dieppe Raid.
+The epitaph on his tombstone reads: This was his honour, For what he believed, he fought.
 Even unto death.